-Zero Tolerance for Discrimination on the Basis of Race
+Zero Tolerance For Discrimination In The Florida Workplace On The Basis of Race

 The main federal law addressing racial discrimination in the workplace comes under Title VII of the Civil Rights Act of 1964.
 It is illegal for employers to: